 Yowler and her brother Nick, who also was trying to protect her from the bullets, both survived.

 McQuinn graduated from Vandalia-Butler High School in 2004.
-The couple met at a Springfield, Ohio, Target store and moved last November to Denver, the Dayton Daily News reported.
+The couple met at a Springfield, Ohio, Target store and moved in 2011 to Denver, the Dayton Daily News reported.

 "I know he's a hero," said Jackson.
 "He and Sam were very much in love and planning their life together.
 I am sure they were thinking very seriously of getting married soon."